LucaDiFiori/INCEPTION/README.md

 **7. Highly Scalable Architecture** <br>
 Nginx’s non-blocking, event-driven design allows it to handle large numbers of concurrent connections with minimal hardware resources.<br>

+## TLS
+Transport Layer Security (TLS) is a cryptographic protocol designed to provide secure communication over a computer network.
+It is widely used on the internet to secure data transmitted between clients (like web browsers) and servers (like web servers).
+TLS ensures confidentiality, data integrity, and authentication, making it essential for protecting sensitive information during transmission.

+### Key Objectives of TLS
+- Confidentiality:
+  - Encrypts data exchanged between clients and servers to prevent unauthorized access.
+  - Only the intended recipient can decrypt and read the data.

+- Data Integrity:
+  - Ensures that data is not altered during transmission.
+Any modification of data can be detected.
+  - Uses cryptographic checksums (hash functions) to verify the integrity of the transmitted data.

+- Authentication:
+  - Confirms the identity of the parties involved in the communication, ensuring that clients are communicating with legitimate servers.
+  - Typically achieved through digital certificates issued by trusted Certificate Authorities (CAs).

+### Use Cases for TLS
+- Web Browsing: Securing HTTP traffic to create HTTPS (HTTP over TLS), ensuring that data sent between the browser and server is encrypted.
+- Email: Securing email communications through protocols like SMTPS (SMTP over TLS), IMAPS (IMAP over TLS), and POP3S (POP3 over TLS).
+- VoIP: Securing voice communications over the Internet Protocol using TLS.
+Messaging: Securing messaging applications and APIs to protect user data.

 <br>